oh-lang/oh/wishlist.md

 # Note again that you can use braces to make these inline.
 # Try to keep usage to code that can fit legibly on one line:
+# TODO: do we even need the commas here?
 Y: what String { "hello" {5}, "world" {7}, else {100} }
 ```